polyverse-appsec/vs-boost/README.md

 8. **Review the Results**: Each Boost Notebook cell will contain the results of the AI-enhanced processing.
   * **For Defect and Security Analysis**, you can edit the code in each Cell and re-run the analysis to see the results.
+  * **For Flow Diagrams**, flow diagrams are generated based on primary codepaths, loops and error conditions.
   * **For Data Compliance**, you can edit the code in each Cell and re-run the compliance review to see the results.
   * **For Code Conversion**, you can review the new code in each Cell for integration into your new modernized project.
   * **For Documentation**, you can read the documentation to better understand legacy code, review for architectural or potential redesign, and to better understand how the original code actually worked.